-DMT, or Dimethyltryptamine is an enigmatic substance that definitely deserves some extra attention.
+DMT, or Dimethyltryptamine, is an enigmatic substance that definitely deserves some extra attention.
 Maybe you’ve heard of it yourself – if you have, you probably know it as a sort of far-out psychedelic drug known to transport its users into other realms.

 Some actually believe that DMT is not only available as a drug (extracted from plants), but that it is naturally produced in our bodies.

 When exactly would our bodies produce this type of substance?
 Well, in times where you might actually feel like your physical body has literally been transported out of this world.
 This can include lucid dreaming, near death experiences, or out of body experiences.

 It’s part of a bigger group of substances called tryptamines, which also exist in other psychedelics like magic mushrooms or LSD.
-Whether or not it exists in you and me is still up in the air, however.
+Whether or not it exists in you and me is still up for debate.

-DMT is produced by the pineal gland
+The production of DMT by the pineal gland